cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 It should generally hold that when `X speciesSpecific Y` and `Y skos:exactMatch Z` are true, `X speciesSpecific Z`.
 This allows KEGG to serve as a bridge between the species-specific and non-species-specific pathway worlds.
-However, as Domingo-Fernandez *et al* showed, there are huge discrepancies between KEGG, Reactome, and WikiPathways, so there is still need to curate/infer the same kinds relationships in Reactome and WikiPathways.
+However, Domingo-Fernandez *et al* showed that there are huge discrepancies between KEGG, Reactome, and WikiPathways, so there is still need to curate/infer the same kinds relationships in Reactome and WikiPathways.

-However, Reactome and WikiPathways do not (yet) have parent terms for non-species-specific pathways.
+Unfortunately, Reactome and WikiPathways do not (yet) have parent terms for non-species-specific pathways.
 Because Reactome uses a standardized nomenclature where all variants of each pathway across  species have the same numerical part to their identifier (e.g., `R-HSA-109581` and `R-BTA-109581`), they could institute a similar parent nomenclature like KEGG's.
-WikiPathways does not have this sort of regularity, but they have the benefit of being highly receptive to external input and improvements.
+WikiPathways identifiers do not have this sort of regularity, but they have the benefit of being highly receptive to external input and improvements.